wp-plugins/wurfl-image-tailor-connector/readme.txt

 So far yes it is, but refer to http://web.wurfl.io/#wit for more info on this.
 This plugin is in no way affiliated to the service itself.
 It is a simple connector.

-= Is the WURFL Image Tailor service stable? =
+= Is the WURFL Image Tailor service production ready? =

 Well, not totally.
 We have seen it producing 503 errors in some random cases.
+After all it is a free service (so far).

 == Screenshots ==